 Each of these questions focuses on a unique point.
 The first, for example, asks whether there is an over-arching design or goal to human existence that might clarify our place in the grand scheme of things.
 The second asks whether some approaches to life are better than others.
 All of the above questions, though, presume that something’s not right with life as we currently experience it, and we’d like a solution to the problem.

 Not everyone is plagued by questions of life’s meaning, and a good test for determining the grip that this has on you personally was suggested by German philosopher Frederick Nietzsche (1844-1900).
-Since ancient times, philosophers from many cultures around the globe entertained a concept called the eternal return.
+In ancient times, philosophers from many cultures around the globe entertained a concept called the eternal return.
 On this view, the universe that we live in now is just one in an endless series of universes that occurs one right after another, each being identical with the others, right down to the tiniest detail.
-With our present universe, there are fixed laws of nature that determine how it unfolds, including everything about my own personal existence—how tall I am, who I married, the job that I have, and every word I ever uttered.
+With our present universe, there are fixed laws of nature that determine how it unfolds, including everything about my own personal existence, such as how tall I am, who I married, the job that I have, and every word I ever uttered.
 Someday this universe will be destroyed by cosmic forces, and from its ashes a new universe will be formed.
-It too will be shaped by exactly the same laws of nature, and thus all events will unfold exactly the same, including my own life.
+It too will be shaped by exactly the same laws of nature, and thus all events will unfold in exactly the same way, including my own life.
 This cycle of universes will continue again and again, forever.
-Whether we believe the theory of the eternal return is not important.
+Whether you believe the theory of the eternal return is not important.
 What Nietzsche asks, though, is how you would feel if it was true, and for eternity you would be reliving the exact same events in your life, over and over, in each successive universe.
-If you would be OK with that, then in all likelihood you are not especially bothered by problems of life’s meaning.
-You are happy with this life, and you would have no problem living the identical life over and over.
-However, if the notion of the eternal return feels like a nightmare to you, then this suggests that you have serious issues with the meaning of life as you are right now.
+If you would be OK with that, then likely you are not especially bothered by problems of life’s meaning.
+You are happy with this life, and you would be content living the identical life over and over.
+However, if the notion of the eternal return sounds like a nightmare to you, then maybe you have serious issues with the meaning of life as you experience it right now.

 Philosophers are not the only ones interested in questions about life’s meaning.
 Psychological studies tell us that happiness declines in our 20s and returns around age 50.
 That’s a long period of personal struggle for each of us, and today’s self-help industry has jumped in to address our problems.
 While many of these involve specific concerns, such as relationship issues or alcohol dependence, others are more general in nature.
 A mid-life crisis or a “spiritual” crisis, for example, will often involve larger questions of purpose and fulfillment.
 Philosophical discussions of the meaning of life are not meant to compete with self-help therapies.
 The main appeal of philosophy’s contributions to this issue rests in the puzzle itself: here is a timeless problem that touches the core of human existence.
 What exactly is behind the problem and which, if any, of the standard solutions are plausible?